IzaacMammadov/AOC-2023/README.md

 ## Leaderboard Times

-The times below show my leaderboard times for the problems where I woke up at 5am UTC for:
+The table below show my leaderboard times for the problems where I woke up at 5am UTC for:

 ````
       --------Part 1--------   --------Part 2--------